SmartRocksProject/meshtastic-firmware-custom/README.md

 ## Overview

 This repository contains the device firmware for the Meshtastic project.
+This is a hard fork of the [meshtastic/firmware](https://github.com/meshtastic/firmware) repository for use for the UMass Lowell and University of Arizona Smart Rocks project.

 **[Building Instructions](https://meshtastic.org/docs/developers/Firmware/build)**
 **[Flashing Instructions](https://meshtastic.org/docs/getting-started/flashing-firmware/)**